 You may choose a mantra in Sanskrit, English, or another language.
 Search online for ideas or create one that feels right for you.
 Choose a mantra that you find pleasant and calming.
 It should be a simple, positive statement in the present tense.
 A good mantra will allow you to continually focus on the repetition of sound, which will enable you to relax and go to sleep.

 Chant the mantra mentally or aloud, keeping your focus on the words.
 Gently bring your mind back to the mantra each time it wanders.
 You may also play music with chanting.
 Feel free to recite your mantra as often as you like.
 You might choose another mantra to use in the daytime.

 If you feel the chanting is causing any ill effects or agitation, stop the practice.

-Yoga has been found to have a positive effect on sleep quality.
+Yoga to have a positive effect on sleep quality.
 Yoga may also alleviate stress, improve physical functioning, and boost mental focus.

 Choose a style that focuses more on moving meditation or breath work as opposed to difficult physical movements.
 Slow, controlled movements allow you to stay present and focused.
 Yin and restorative yoga are great options.

 Strive to do a few longer sessions each week, and at least 20 minutes of daily self-practice.
 Performing the postures before bed can help you to relax and unwind.

 If a pose doesn’t feel right for you, don’t force it.
 Forcing it may result in injury.
 It’s important to do what feels good for you and your body, and that varies from person to person.